 We had pre-purchased a 3 days Hakone Free Pass which provided us with transportation to Hakone via the Odakyo line.
 The Hakone Pass is well worth it as it includes all your transport and various attractions.
 The 3 day pass is 6100 yen per adult ($85 AUD) and 1750 yen ($24.25 AUD) per child (6-11).
 If you only want the 2 day pass it’s 5700 yen ($79 AUD) per adult and 1500 yen ($21 AUD) per child.
 We pre-purchased our 3 days Hakone Free Pass in advance via Klook.
 Klook don’t sell them at a discounted rate or anything – but you do accumulate loyalty points for your purchases – so might as well buy everything in the one place.
 Click here to purchase your Hakone Pass from Klook.

-up it took us about 3 hours to go from Shinjuku to our hotel in Gora.
+All up it took us about 3 hours to go from Shinjuku to our hotel in Gora.

 Our friends we were traveling with who were doing a 2 week Japan itinerary, decided to spend their time in Hakone in a traditional Ryokan so they stayed at the Tonosawa Ichinoyo Shinkan.
 Here they had their own private onsen and wore traditional Japanese dress.
 As we were doing a Japan budget itinerary we stayed in a private room in a hostel in Gora called the Emblem Flow Hakone.
 Click here to check current pricing for Emblem Flow Hakone or here for Tonosawa Ichinoyo Shinkan.
+Click here for our full guide on where to stay in Hakone with kids.

 We spent the afternoon relaxing a little, but if you had some energy it’s definitely worth getting out and exploring some of the places included in your Hakone Pass.